typesafe-api/typesafe-api/README.md

 # typesafe-api

+# N.B
+These docs are for `V0.x.x` of `typesafe-api`.

+`V1.x.x` introduces a few break changes that improve error handling.

+For now either stick with `V0.x.x` or consult the unit tests in this repo to see how errors have changed.

 ### Let your compiler tell you if your API is broken.

 We have typesafe frontends and typesafe backends, why not typesafe APIs?